As the nineteenth century drew to a close and the dawn of the twentieth loomed, a striking new fashion in art, architecture and interiors emerged.

 Art Nouveau at Westland London

-At Westland, we are very proud of the broad range of antique furniture pieces we offer, spanning hundreds of years of craftsmanship and design.
+At Westland, we are very proud of the broad range of antiques and antique furniture pieces we offer, spanning hundreds of years of craftsmanship and design.

 As we have discussed, consideration of how best to incorporate Art Nouveau items into your home is important and generally requires a level of expertise.